daisy-jowers/kent_bat_project/README.md

 # kent_bats_project
- Scripts and partial data of MSc project
+ Scripts and data of MSc project.
+Also includes pdfs of project manuscript, a poster presented at the National Bat Conference, and two presentations.